Getting Your Mom Rights Acknowledged at Work

 If your job does not offer flexible hours, you should talk to your manager to see if you can work more hours each day but fewer days or switch to a different shift.
 You might also be able to work on weekends, when your spouse is home to take care of the children.

 Working from home is a great option for parents who want to be able to spend more time with their children.
-With all of the advances in communication, working from home is a reasonable option for many .
+With all of the advances in communication, working from home is a reasonable option for many people.
 This enables you to be available to your child, and still complete your work.

 Many companies allow their employees to work from home once or twice a week for a hours, as long as the rest of their work is being done from home.
 If you have a great proposal for how working from home could work for you, talk to your employer about it.
 You might be surprised at how open they are to the idea.

 Being a mother is a full-time job in and of itself, so it’s no surprise that working mothers have a lot on their plate.
 One issue that working mothers face is the gender pay gap.
-Although the is slowly changing, women often earn less than men for doing the same job.
+Although the situation is slowly changing, women often earn less than for doing the same job.

 As a working mother, it’s important to talk about your success and ask for pay raises and promotions when you think you deserve them.
 Although your company should pay you fairly for the work you do, sometimes it takes a little more effort to get the right compensation and recognition.

-Getting your rights recognized at work can like a daunting task, but it’s important to remember that you have power too.
+Getting your rights recognized at work can feel like a daunting task, but it’s important to remember that you have power too.
 Use your voice and don’t be afraid to speak up for what you believe in.
 If you have a well-thought-out request, your boss or employer will likely give it due consideration.

 In the case of maternity leave, do your research ahead of time to find out what you’re entitled to.
-If you think your company might be violating the law, look up information or consult with an employment lawyer.
+If you think your company might be violating the law, look up information online or consult with an employment lawyer.
 And most importantly, don’t assume that you can’t have what you want or need.
 Ask for it.

 Previous Article